Mormon Holidays and Festivals

-Like many other religions, such as Islam, Judaism, and Christianity, Mormons revere certain days of the calendar and set them apart due for religious reasons and purposes.
+Like many other faiths, Mormons revere certain days of the calendar and set them apart due for religious reasons and purposes.
 LDS is unlike Jehovah's Witnesses, for example, who don't celebrate holidays.
 Some sacred days that Mormons observe are shared with Christianity while others are unique to the Mormon religion.
-(Compare Christianity and Mormonism)

 Easter and Christmas